elysiajs/documentation/docs/quick-start.md

 ---

 Congrats!
-You just create a new web server with KingWorld 🎉🎉
+You just create a new web server with Elysia 🎉🎉